 Two diamonds (certified by the same gemological laboratory) with identical carat weight, color and clarity are rarely equal in value because color and clarity grades are not an exact science and grades can change if the identical stone is submitted to the same laboratory more than once.

 The location, size and color of inclusions in a diamond all influence both the grade and value.
 Stones with black center inclusions are less desirable than diamonds with delicate white inclusions.
 Also, inclusions located toward the outside edge of a diamond are far more desirable than those located in the center of the stone.

 Fluorescence decreases the value of a diamond in proportion to the effect on overall brilliance (if any).
 Faint, medium or even strong fluorescence very rarely have a negative impact on the brilliance of a diamond.
 In fact fluorescence present in diamonds graded lower than H color are actually slightly more valuable than those with none – the fluorescence triggers a response producing slightly whiter brilliance.

 Carat weight is the first priority for most diamond buyers.
 With this in mind it is important to pay careful attention to the depth and table % ratios described on all certificates.
 This information is critical and scientifically measured, unlike color and clarity grades that are educated opinions.

 At Ascot Diamonds we genuinely care and work diligently to ensure every diamond we offer is cut correctly to provide our customers with optimal brilliance and value.

-We invite you to visit Ascot where clients receive a priceless education in a dignified atmosphere and compare diamonds from the most meticulously selected diamond inventory in the world.
+We invite you to visit Ascot in New York, Dallas, D.C. or Atlanta where clients receive a priceless education in a dignified atmosphere and compare diamonds from the most meticulously selected diamond inventory in the world.